Thomas Harker

 Thomas W. Harker is an American government official who has served in the United States Department of Veterans Affairs and the United States Department of Defense.
 Harker was nominated by President Donald Trump to serve as an assistant secretary of the Navy (financial management and comptroller) and was confirmed on December 20, 2017 and sworn in on January 2, 2018.
 He was designated as the acting United States under secretary of defense (comptroller) on June 26, 2020.

-On January 20, 2021, he was sworn in as the acting secretary of the Navy under President Joe Biden.
+On January 20, 2021, Harker was sworn in as the acting secretary of the Navy under President Joe Biden.

 Career

 Prior to becoming acting secretary of the Navy and comptroller for the Department of Defense, Harker served as the associate deputy assistant of financial policy for the Department of Veterans Affairs, financial manager in the Office of Management and Budget, the United States Department of Housing and Urban Development, and as a commissioned officer in the United States Coast Guard, retiring in the rank of Commander.

-At the Office of Management and Budget, Harker led the OMB's "Campaign to Cut Waste."
+At the Office of Management and Budget, Harker led the OMB's "Campaign to Cut Waste", which charged federal agencies with a line-by-line examination of their expenditure budgets.

-During his 20 years in the Coast Guard, Harker was responsible for financial reporting, setting policy, overseeing property management and preparing audits.
+During his 21 years in the Coast Guard, Harker was responsible for financial reporting, setting policy, overseeing property management and preparing audits.
 His audit preparation, according to the Association of Government Accountants, led to "clean audit opinions" after 10 successive disclaimers for the Department of Homeland Security.

 While on active duty in the Coast Guard, Harker was also involved in drug seizures.

 Acting Secretary of the Navy

-Sexual assault
+Addressing sexual assault

 While touring Navy and Marine Corps facilities in his hometown of San Diego, Harker told the press his priorities as Acting Secretary of the Navy include preventing sexual assault and encouraging sailors to seek mental health counseling following a stressful year during the COVID-19 pandemic.
 To address the issue of sexual assault, Harker said the Navy and Marine Corps will use data collected over the last couple of years to identify which units are at increased risk of sexual assault incidents, mindful that sexual assault is more likely to occur in units in which sexual discrimination and harassment are evident.
 “If you have a climate where sexual harassment is tolerated, the predators can hide easier,” he said.
 “If you have a climate where sexual harassment is not tolerated some of the behaviors that a predator might do ... are less tolerated, so it’s easier to go in and find people.”